katexue/rick-and-morty-wonderland/README.md

 In the end I felt I have spent good amount of time on this and probably it doesn't worth me spending more time just trying to debug it and host it.
 I still had half of the test to be finished and I think that is more important.

+It certainly might be me just didn't config the whole thing properly as well.
+Keen to get some adivce from you.

 ## Other Notes and Design Decisions
 TODO